ConsenSysMesh/contract-viewer/README.md

 # IMPORTANT WARNING

-Because of a limitation in React, the version used in this library (0.12.2) should matches the version used in your project!
+Because of a limitation in React, the react version used in this library (0.12.2) should matches the version used in your project!
 Otherwise, you will get the message below when running your code: